In the wake of the Pac-12’s mass exodus, Oregon State had to consider plenty of options for the future.

 Can A Pac-12 Team Make The College Football Playoff?

-Washington State and Oregon State, the two remaining Pac-12 teams in 2024, still can earn a spot in the CFP.
+Washington State and Oregon State, the two remaining Pac-12 teams in 2024 and 2025, still can earn a spot in the CFP.
 However, that path will be difficult without a chance to automatically qualify with a conference championship.

 OSU, Pac-12 History